juraj-michalicka/dockmaster/README.md

 #### How it works (macOS/Windows)

 On macOS and Windows, Docker runs in a VM, so the proxy uses `host.docker.internal` to access your host machine's ports.
-The dock-proxy container maps ports 80 and 443 from the container to your host, making your `.test` domains accessible in your browser.
+The nginx-master container maps ports 80 and 443 from the container to your host, making your `.test` domains accessible in your browser.

 #### Requirements
 - [mkcert](https://github.com/FiloSottile/mkcert) must be installed (only needed for HTTPS)